Alimourtada/3D-hand-gesture-recognition-using-deep-learning/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 - Hat tip to Prof. **Wannous** for this wonderful and enriching challenge !
-- Many thanks for my teamates Ali, Imad and Abdellah for the fun learning experience and determination to create a good classification model and have a good score in the kaggle competetion.
+- Many thanks for my teamates Ali, Imad and Abdellah for the fun learning experience and determination to create a good classification model and have a good score in the kaggle competition.
 - References